Rohangajeelee/CGV_PROJECT/README.md

 USN and so on.
  The second scene will be of the ship and its background sailing on the ocean with three planes flying across the screen.

+User interaction is provided by enabling the user to move the ship in forward and backward direction using the alphabetical keys.
+User can stop the ship and even choose the day and night cycle.
+During the day cycle the sun will be visible starting from the left position.
+As we slowly change to the night cycle the sun will move to the right until it disappears and the moon will appear in its place.
+All the 2D models in the program such as the ship and the mountains also changes color based on the day/night cycle Additionally a shooting mechanism is implemented for the ship with the user being able to fire one shot at a time using the alphabetical keys.
+The planes continuously travel across the screen automatically.